 Searching around online for dill pickle recipes was more or less terrifying.
 Crazy amounts of sugar leading me to believe people assumed that relish was supposed to be a candied jam.
 Or worse even, thickening it with cornstarch which sounded downright unappealing.
 I’m looking for dill pickle flavor, but mashed up into an easy to use condiment.
 That’s it.
 No funny stuff.

-As always, Ball Canning had my back.
+As always, The Ball Complete Book of Canning and Preserving had my back.
 I’ve adapted their recipe for a small batch, because I prefer to use up cucumbers straight from the garden same day, and I try my best to avoid allowing cucumbers to reach gigantic relish sized proportions.
 Feel free to increase the recipe if you have more to use up.

 The original recipe included a small amount of sugar, which I was a lot more reasonable than every other recipe I could find.
 I used turbinado because that’s what I had on hand, but I think it resulted in fuller flavor than plain white sugar.
 The little bit of molasses in the sugar really brought out extra richness in the final relish.